polkadot-api/polkadot-api-docs/docs/pages/recipes/upgrade.md

 Furthermore, the runtime upgrade might happen while the dApp is running, and this will still work without needing to redo the connection.
 As soon as the upgrade is received, the compatible check will work as expected and the dApp will start using the next runtime.

-As a note, `isCompatible` is a function available on every interaction on the typedApi (queries, apis, constants, events, transactions).
-If used without any parameter it will return a `Promise<boolean>`, because it needs to wait for the runtime to be loaded before it can tell whether it's compatible or not.
+As a note, `getCompatibilityLevel` is a function available on every interaction on the typedApi (queries, apis, constants, events, transactions).
+If used without any parameter it will return a `Promise<CompatibilityLevel>`, because it needs to wait for the runtime to be loaded before it can tell whether it's compatible or not.

-If you have multiple `isCompatible` checks that you don't want to wait for each one of them, you can first wait for the runtime to be loaded with `await dotApi.runtime.latest()`, and then pass this to `isCompatible` as a paramter.
-This will make `isCompatible` return synchronously.
+If you have multiple `getCompatibilityLevel` checks that you don't want to wait for each one of them, you can first wait for the runtime to be loaded with `await dotApi.runtime.latest()`, and then pass this to `getCompatibilityLevel` as a paramter.
+This will make `getCompatibilityLevel` return synchronously.